-You may experience more discomfort when you start the exercises however this is normal and does not mean you should stop.
+You should try to practice the exercises 10 times each, 4 times per day.
+You may experience more discomfort when you start exercising however this is normal and does not mean you should stop.
 If your symptoms remain worse for more than two hours after the exercises then you should decrease the number of each exercise that you do and build up again slowly.

 When can I return to normal activities?